This guide will show you how to setup Trigger.dev in your existing Next.js project, test an example task, and view the run.

 /trigger

-directory with an example task,/trigger/example.[ts/js]
+directory with an example task, /trigger/example.[ts/js]

-Run the CLI `dev` command
+.Run the CLI `dev` command

-The CLI dev
+dev

 command runs a server for your tasks.
 It watches for changes in your /trigger

-directory and communicates with the Trigger.dev platform to register your tasks, perform runs, and send data back and forth.
+directory and communicates with the Trigger.dev platform to register your tasks, perform runs, and send data back and forth.It can also update your @trigger.dev/*

 packages to prevent version mismatches and failed deploys.
-You will always be prompted first.
+You will always be prompted first.Perform a test run using the dashboard

-The CLI dev
+dev

-, select it.
-Most tasks have a “payload” which you enter in the JSON editor , but our example task doesn’t need any input.Press the “Run test” button
+command spits out various useful URLs.
+Right now we want to visit the Test page .You should see our Example task in the list , select it.
+Most tasks have a “payload” which you enter in the JSON editor , but our example task doesn’t need any input.Press the “Run test” button .View your run

-Set your TRIGGER_SECRET_KEY
+TRIGGER_SECRET_KEY

 environment variable in your .env.local